University of British Columbia: Faculties and schools

 UBC's academic activity is organized into "faculties" and "schools".
 UBC has twelve faculties at its Vancouver campus and seven at its Okanagan campus.
-UBC Vancouver has two academic colleges: Interdisciplinary Studies and Health Disciplines, while UBC Okanagan has a College of Graduate Studies.
 At the Vancouver campus, the Faculty of Arts, which dates back to the 1915 Fairview Campus, is the largest faculty with twenty departments and schools.
 With the split of the Faculty of Arts and Science in 1964, the Faculty of Science is the second largest faculty with nine departments.
 The Sauder School of Business is UBC's Faculty of Commerce and Business Administration.
 The School of Architecture offers a program accredited by the Canadian Architectural Certification Board at the bachelor level (B.Arch.) and the master's level (M.Arch.).
 As of December 2012, a new school was created: UBC Vancouver School of Economics in conjunction with the Sauder School of Business.
 The university's first inter-faculty school, the School of Biomedical Engineering, was established in 2017 as a partnership between the Faculties of Applied Science and Medicine.

 In 2014, UBC created a new "International Programs" designation separate from the traditional definition of a faculty.
 To accompany this designation, the university created Vantage College to allow international students who do not meet the English language requirements for general admission to enter the university's transition program.